presicion25/Azure-Cloud-SOC/README.md

  ## Rate of Change

  As can be seen in the below chart, the incidents dropped significantly when the environment was hardened.
-Had I ran the controls even longer no doubt the incidents would have decresed even more.
+Had I ran the controls even longer no doubt the incidents would have decreased even more.

  ![Rate of Change Table](https://imgur.com/cQHeXFV.png)
  <br />